Kristina01111000/Drws_site/README.md

 - Switch email address at bottom of the email campaigns to growingholisticallystaff@gmail.com, create a new email

-See if i can change button outline in emails, color sticks out too much, if not change the color of the button o it doesn't stand out
 He likes the black and white background email
 Put the links in